How to Start Saving and Investing In Low Cost Index Funds

 For the bravest of the brave, you could take this one step further and actually invest during a downturn.
 This is what I personally do.
 I take advantage of funds going "on sale" and purchase shares of the index funds that I already usually invest in at a drastically lower price than I would have gotten if the market continued to climb.
 See my thoughts on low cost index funds if you are unsure what these are.

 It was the infamous Warren Buffet who said when the sky is raining gold do not go outside with anything less than a washtub.
 This is the very basis of the saying "buy low".

 When you invest in index funds like the S&P 500, you are betting on the entire US economy.
-Realistically, in order to lose ALL of your money, the entire country would have to "go out of business".
-I wouldn't bet on that happening.
-Even if it did, who cares how much money you have in your investment accounts!
-Maybe you better start working on that underground bunker you've been yapping about with your buddies.
+Realistically, in order to lose ALL of your money, the entire country would nearly have to "go out of business" and I just would not bet on that happening anytime soon.
+Beside, even if the U.S. economy completely tanked and all businesses closed up shop, there will be much bigger problems going on in society that will quickly overshadow your worries about how much money is in your account.

 If you are invested in broad based, low-cost index funds, then I would plan to stay the course and avoid selling in a downturn.
-The only time that you could ever lose money is when you sell or the entire U.S. economy goes bankrupt.
-If you stay invested in a broad based index fund you won't have to worry about any single company going out of business because you are investing in hundreds of them at a time.
-They would all have to lose their shirts for you to lose everything.
+You lose money when you sell or when a company goes out of business.
+If you stay invested, particularly in these broad index funds, the likelihood of never returning to baseline is slim to none.

 What is Life Insurance?